My youngest just turned 13, and in our house that means you get a clothing allowance!

 It also encourages kids to look for sales and shop in thrift stores, because then they keep more of the money.

-3. Decrease the Amount Each Year to Encourage Self-Sufficiency.
+3. Decrease the Amount in the Clothing Allowance Each Year to Encourage Self-Sufficiency.

 Every year, we work through the spreadsheet anew, checking out their wardrobe and figuring out what is reasonable for them to need the following year.
 The key word is need, not want.
 One needs two pairs of jeans and another pair of pants, perhaps, but one does not need 10 pairs fo jeans.